Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Desember 2024 10.42.19 UTC
+- WIB: Selasa, 17 Desember 2024 11.31.14 UTC
-- WITA: Selasa, 17 Desember 2024 11.42.19 UTC
+- WITA: Selasa, 17 Desember 2024 12.31.14 UTC
-- WIT: Selasa, 17 Desember 2024 12.42.19 UTC
+- WIT: Selasa, 17 Desember 2024 13.31.14 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: friendship
+Kategori: inspirational